-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
-Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification? -- -- -- indicated in the IS prepared for the GP, there are no airports within two miles of the City.
-Therefore, the proposed CDSP Update would not result in noise impacts related to an airport land use plan or public airport.
-Furthermore, similar to the General Plan Update, helicopter flights within the CDSP area would be periodic and, as the proposed CDSP Update would have no effect on helicopter usage or flight patterns, it would cause no new helicopter noise impacts.
+Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- for the GP, there are no airports within two miles of the City.
+Therefore, the proposed LPSP would not result in noise impacts related to an airport land use plan or public airport.
+Furthermore, similar to the General Plan Update, helicopter flights within the LPSP area would be periodic and, as the proposed LPSP would have no effect on helicopter usage or flight patterns, it would cause no new helicopter noise impacts.